 how much does it cost to be a host?

-As such, we have to rely on sponsorship for the festival to be able to go ahead; both in-kind sponsorship (e.g. volunteers and event space) and financial sponsorship.
+We have to rely on sponsorship for the festival to be able to go ahead; both in-kind sponsorship (e.g. volunteers and event space) and financial sponsorship.
 We really appreciate that, through this approach, we have been able to run the festival for three consecutive years prior to this year.